-Free TAFE for Priority Courses is a Victorian Government program that will pay a student’s tuition fees, if eligible, to study a priority course at TAFE.Enquire Today
+Free TAFE for Priority Courses is a Victorian Government program that will pay a student’s tuition fees, if eligible, to study a priority course at TAFE.Browse Courses on Offer

 "When I found out that GOTAFE was offering this qualification as part of Free TAFE, I was excited as this meant that I could stay close to home and not have to pay travel and accommodation fees."

 If you are an Australian citizen or permanent resident; or a New Zealand citizen, you may be eligible to study to a free TAFE course.
 Additionally, if you are:

 Aged under 20 (regardless of any other qualifications you might hold)

 20 or older and enrolling in a course that is a higher qualification than the highest qualification previously attainedCall the TAFE and Training line for more information

 Needing additional support